In this section:

-The Smile Rooms Dental & Implant Clinic offers three methods of whitening vital (live) teeth:
+The Smile Rooms Dental & Implant Clinic offers three methods of teeth whitening in Malton vital (live) teeth:

 This is a very simple and effective procedure for those who wish to whiten teeth quickly.
 It is done in the dental surgery and is very useful for those who are short of time and patience.
 We use the popular Zoom! ™ system.
 Your dentist applies a protective coating to cover your lips, cheeks and gums.
 Whitening gel is placed on your teeth and a light is directed over your teeth for fifteen minutes.
 This is repeated a further two times.
 The whole procedure takes about an hour.

 This is done at home usually at night in bed or for a few hours at a time.
 Your dentist fits you with special whitening trays, which hold the whitening gel on your teeth.
 The concentration of the chemicals is not as strong as with the power whitening.
 It is a safe and effective treatment at a relatively low cost.
 The results take a little more time to achieve, usually two to four weeks.

 This combines the home whitening system with a follow up in surgery power whitening to seal the results.

 In general almost everybody can have the treatment, but the results can vary.
 There are a small number of people for whom it is advised treatment is not immediate.
 These include pregnant and lactating women (although there are no known adverse reactions) and patients with pre-existing sensitivity (this should be addressed before commencing whitening treatments).
 If you have had dental work in your front teeth you may need additional care.

 2. How long does it last?